Geometrical Quantum Chemical Engine: INTRODUCTION

 The organization of this paper is as follows.
-In Sec. \ref{sec:general}, we explain the setup and geometrical formulation for describing the heat engine under an adiabatic pumping process.
+In Sec. \ref{sec:general}, we explain the setup and the geometrical formulation for describing the heat engine under an adiabatic pumping process.
 In Sec. \ref{sec:appli}, we apply our formulation to the Anderson model for a quantum dot coupled to two reservoirs within the wide-band approximation.
-In Sec.~\ref{sec:discussion} we discuss our results including (i) whether a perfectly periodic engine is possible, (ii) what happens if we control the temperature of a reservoir, and (iii) Carm\'{e}r-Rao bound for this engine~\cite{Cramer46,Rao45,Ito2020}.
-Finally, we summarize our results and perspectives in Sec. \ref{sec:conclusion}.
-In Appendix \ref{sagawa_KL_divergence}, we prove the positivity of the quantum Kullback-Leibler divergence.
+In Sec.~\ref{sec:discussion} we discuss our results including (i) whether a perfectly periodic engine is possible, (ii) what happens if we control the temperature of a reservoir, and (iii) Cram\'{e}r-Rao bound for this engine~\cite{Cramer46,Rao45,Ito2020}.
+Finally, in Sec. \ref{sec:conclusion} we summarize our results and perspectives.
+In Appendix \ref{sagawa_KL_divergence}, we prove the positivity of the quantum relative entropy.
+In Appendix \ref{housekeeping} we discuss the housekeeping entropy.
 In Appendix \ref{app:slow-driving}, we describe some general properties of the quantum master equation such as the perturbation method with a slowly modulated parameter and a mathematical description of the pseudo-inverse of the transition matrix.
-In Appendix \ref{K-matrix}, we demonstrate the derivation of the transition matrix of a quantum master equation.
+In Appendix \ref{K-matrix} we derive the transition matrix of a quantum master equation for the Anderson model.
+In Appendix \ref{sec:K^+} we present the explicit form of the pseudo-inverse matrix for the Anderson model.
 In Appendix \ref{app:detailed_Anderson}, we summarize some detailed properties on the Anderson model.
 In Appendix \ref{app:perturbed_Anderson}, we present the detailed calculation of the perturbation method for the Anderson model.